cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 Currently, Cortex only implements a time series deletion API for chunk storage.
 We present a design for implementing time series deletion with block storage.
 We would like to have the same API for deleting series as currently implemented in Prometheus and in Cortex with chunk storage.

 This can be very important for users to have as confidential or accidental data might have been incorrectly pushed and needs to be removed.
+As well as potentially removing high cardinality data that is causing ineffecient queries.

 ## Related works